ruggeri/nedreduce/README.md

 `MergedInputIterator` can do this by peeking only one row ahead in each reducer input file.

-Now that `MergedInputIterator` is giving a stream of `KeyValue` by ascending `Key`, I wrote a `GroupingIterator` which iterates over groups of `KeyValue`.
+Now that `MergedInputIterator` is giving a stream of `types.KeyValue` by ascending `Key`, I wrote a `GroupingIterator` which iterates over groups of `types.KeyValue`.
 I don't want to load the entire group into memory at once, though.
 I want to pass the user's `ReducingFunction` an iterator over each member of the group.
 So `GroupingIterator` returns a series of `GroupIterator`s.
-The idea is that the user's reducer can typically iterate the group without ever storing all the `KeyValue`s of the group in memory at once.
+The idea is that the user's reducer can typically iterate the group without ever storing all the `types.KeyValue`s of the group in memory at once.

 ### mapreduce/rpc